Matson’s Contributions to Hawaii

 In the final phase of the latest modernization of Matson’s Hawaii fleet, the company in 2013 ordered two new 3,600-TEU containerships to be built at Philly Shipyard in Pennsylvania, and in 2016 ordered two combination container and roll-on/roll-off (“Con-Ro”) ships to be built on a 3,500-TEU vessel platform at General Dynamics NASSCO Shipyard in California.
 Designed specifically for the Hawaii trade lane and scheduled for delivery in 2018, 2019 and 2020, the four new ships will arrive with state-of-the-art green technology features, including fuel efficient hull designs, environmentally safe double hull fuel tanks, fresh water ballast systems and dual-fuel engines that will enable operation at speeds up to 23 knots on either conventional fuel oils or liquefied natural gas (“LNG”) with some adaptation for LNG.
 These advancements are important to Hawaii as a means to reduce fuel consumption, and will result in significant emissions reductions over time.

 The first two ships, delivered in 2018 and 2019, were classified the Aloha Class and named Daniel K. Inouye and Kaimana Hila, respectively, in honor of Hawaii’s late senior senator and his ardent support of the U.S. maritime industry.

 The roll-on/roll-off Kanaloa Class vessels, have historical names that have been maintained in Matson’s evolving fleet for more than a hundred years.
 Lurline, the third new ship and first Kanaloa Class vessel, was delivered in 2019.
-The last of the four new ships, Matsonia, is scheduled for delivery in 2020.
+The last of the four new ships, Matsonia, was delivered in 2020.